AdamBoley/Project-Beergate/README.md

 - Implement functionality to allow a user to see their own reviews - done
 - use `{% block title %}{% endblock %}` control statements to provide custom titles for html pages - done
 - Find a way to list all of a particular user's posts for easy access - done
+- Background image not displaying on deployed site - done, documented in bugs section
+- Review generic placeholder image - done, new image will much greater resolution used which is better for the review.html page
+- Provide a consistent aspect ratio for post images - done by sizing the image-container element using bootstrap classes

 In progress:
 - Review and update Bootstrap card structure for non-AllAuth templates